 A birth control implant is a small, thin rod the size of a matchstick that releases hormones which prevent the ovaries from releasing eggs.
 These implants are inserted under the skin into the upper arm area by a nurse or doctor, and they can last for up to 4 years.
 They are not the same as IUDs (intrauterine devices), which are tiny devices inserted into the uterus to prevent pregnancy.
-Both birth control implants and IUDs are LARCs, or Long Acting Reversible Contraceptives, meaning these methods last for an extended period of time, are highly effective, and work without user action but cannot be controlled or terminated by the user.
 (To learn more about trade-offs to consider when considering a contraceptive method, visit our advocacy page.)
 There are both hormonal and non-hormonal IUDs, but all birth control implants are hormonal methods of contraception.

 Although both are contraceptive methods, many people use birth control implants or hormonal IUDs for other purposes such as having lighter periods, less PMS symptoms, and managing abdominal pain during the menstrual cycle.
 Birth control implants and IUDs are both more than 99% effective, and though they are reversible, it is important to note that both methods require a clinician for both insertion and removal.
 Although there are a few different types of implants, including Implanon and Nexplanon, they do have a hefty price if you do not have insurance.
 You may also have to pay for removal out of pocket if you lose your insurance after insertion, and some state Medicaid programs still penalize women who seek to have their implants removed—important considerations before beginning these methods.